 Writing to the Brain

-Reliable, high-resolution stimulation is harder than reading.
-Sensory restoration (high-resolution vision, naturalistic touch), high-bandwidth feedback, and selective neuron-type targeting are major open problems.
+Reliable, high-resolution stimulation is substantially harder than reading.
+Sensory restoration at naturalistic resolution (e.g., reading-grade vision, fine tactile discrimination), high-bandwidth feedback to motor cortex, and selective neuron-type targeting are major open problems.

 Convergence with AI